Bannockburn Sauvignon Blanc 2017

-An early harvest maintained natural acidity and varietal tension in this otherwise warm year.
+A return to "normal" timing for harvest captured the natural acidity and varietal tension from this only moderately warm year.
 Some hint of the puncheons, varietal marker green peas and spice on the nose.
-Full and yet dry, breadth from the skins, texture from the lees contact and yet refreshing acid on the palate.
+Full and yet dry, breadth from the skins, texture from the lees contact and refreshing citrus acids on the palate.

 "A 100% varietal with compelling aroma: cold tea, white flowers and acacia blossom, complex and earthy.
 The palate is glorious - at once taut with fine acidity yet flavoursome with creamed honey, pine needles and bursting with life."
 95 points.

 “Sweet fruit but cutting acidity.
 Fun and then serious.
 Lemon, almonds, florals and metal.
 Red apples and rose petals.
 It's as much nuance as drive, though there's plenty of the latter."
 92+ points.

 - Campbell Mattinson, winefront.com.au Dec.2017

 We had reasonable rain across winter and so the soils warmed up slowly which led to normal timing for budburst.
 Fruit-set and cropping levels (especially in Pinot Noir, which had an average bunch weight of 65g) were reduced by some poor weather experienced during flowering.
 The season warmed up at Christmas and continued through Jan/Feb which resulted in our commencement and completion dates being very similar days to vintage 2018 ( ...with one excessively hot weekend forcing us to pause for a few days).
 So another short, compressed harvest period at Bannockburn.

 Despite the lack of rainfall during early 2019, the vines managed to hold on to a good amount of leaf canopy and so built up root mass and energy stores post-harvest.

 At this early stage I am very pleased with quality in almost every regard, with some subtle changes to winemaking producing promising results.